ibm-cloud-docs/monitoring/change_kube_agent.md

 To filter custom metrics, you must customize the **metrics_filter** section in the *sysdig-agent-configmap.yaml* file.
 You can specify which metrics to include and which ones to filter out by configuring the **include** and **exclude** filtering parameters.

-<p class="important">The filtering rule order is set as follows: the first rule that matches a metric is applied.</p>
+<p class="important">The filtering rule order is set as follows: the first rule that matches a metric is applied.
+Follow up rules for that metric are ignored.</p>

 Complete the following steps: